mgkumar138/mgkumar138.github.io/README.md

 <img align="left" src="ganesh_informal_square.jpg" width="25%" id="hp"/>

 <body>
-I am generally curious about how we learn models of the world and utilize them to solve new problems quickly.
+We poses the amazing ability to learn models of our world and utilize them to solve new problems quickly.
 To explore this question, I take inspiration from neuroscience to develop artificially intelligent systems.
+Conversely, the current theory is that these world models are distorted in people suffering from psychiatric disorders.
-Conversely, my aspiration is to use intelligent technologies to improve learning outcomes (e.g. Human-Computer Interfaces, Brain Stimulation etc.) and alleviate learning disabilities that are associated with neurological disorders.
+Hence, my aspiration is to develop intelligent technologies to improve learning outcomes (e.g. Human-Computer Interfaces, Brain Stimulation etc.) and alleviate learning disabilities that might be associated with these disorders.
 <br>
 <br>
 Currently, I am a research scientist at the Centre for Frontier AI Research (CFAR), Institute of High Performance Computing (IHPC), A*STAR advised by
 <a href="https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan">Cheston Tan</a>.
-Some of the projects include
+Some projects include
-developing datasets and neuro-symbolic models to perform visual reasoning (Grounded Intelligence).
+grounded visual reasoning, model-based reinforcement learning and meta-learning using dynamical models.
 <br>
 <br>
 I completed my Ph.D. in Computational Neuroscience at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP)